getify/Functional-Light-JS/ch3.md

 Order doesn't matter anymore!
 We can now specify which arguments we want in whatever sequence makes sense.
 No more `reverseArgs(..)` or other nuisances.
 Cool!

+**Note:** If this style of function arguments seems useful or interesting to you, check out my coverage of the "FPO" library in Appendix C.

 ### Spreading Properties

 Unfortunately, this only works because we have control over the signature of `foo(..)` and defined it to destructure its first parameter.
 What if we wanted to use this technique with a function that had its parameters indivdually listed (no parameter destructuring!), and we couldn't change that function signature?